 INTIX also offers a host of facilitated breakout sessions allowing professionals to address topics specific to their genre including – Arenas/Large Venues/Sheds, Attractions/Museums, Performing Arts, Presenters, Pro/College Sports, Small Venues, Ticket Agencies and University/Colleges.
 The sports breakout has grown to a full day event, focusing solely on topics related to those working in professional sports and college athletics.

-INTIX conferences always provide plenty of opportunities to network and this year’s conference in New Orleans will be no exception.
-During the welcome lunch, opening reception in the exhibit hall, awards lunch, informal gatherings, and the Wednesday evening celebration at B.B.
-King’s Blues Club, conference energy will flow both in and out of the sessions allowing attendees to continue their dialog with colleagues throughout the conference.
+INTIX conferences always provide plenty of opportunities to network and this year’s conference in Baltimore will be no exception.
+During the welcome lunch, opening reception in the exhibit hall, awards lunch, informal gatherings, and the Wednesday evening celebration, conference energy will flow both in and out of the sessions allowing attendees to continue their dialog with colleagues throughout the conference.
 During the annual conference we recognize members in the Association who have excelled in their profession.
 Awards for Outstanding Box Office, Outstanding Ticketing Professional, Lifetime Achievement, INTIX Spirit and the Young Ticketing Professional of the Year are presented at the annual awards luncheon.